Current Graduate Students

 • Email: jrschul@bgsu.edu

-AOI: animal ethics, environmental ethics, philosophy of technology, political philosophy
+AOI: animal ethics, environmental ethics, tech ethics, political philosophy

-James completed a BA in Government, at California State University, Sacramento, and a J.D. at Indiana University, Maurer School of Law, in Bloomington.
+James completed a BA in government, at California State University, Sacramento, and a JD at Indiana University, Maurer School of Law, in Bloomington.
 Before coming to grad school at BGSU, he worked as a public defender in Indianapolis.
-His main areas of interest are animal ethics, environmental ethics, the ethics of technology, and political philosophy.
+Within philosophy, his primary area of interest is animal ethics.

 "Animal-Rights Primitivism: A Vital Needs Argument Against Modern Technology," Between the Species (2023).